CDP Documentation Home Page

 SoundLoom has developed a Test Bed for new processes.
 Soundshaper has concentrated on ease of use, with support for stereo and multi-channel files throughout and automatic conversion of CDP file types.

-Two further CDP GUIs have been developed as extensions to the REAPER and RENOISE DAWs, each supporting only part of the CDP suite.
+A further GUI has been developed as an extension to the RENOISE DAW, supporting only part of the CDP suite.

 See the GRAPHIC page for a full list of graphic programs for CDP, with links to further information and reference manuals.